 - Analyse the finances: Before embarking on an expansion journey, entrepreneurs are advised to increase their financial reserves.
 Each business’ cash conversion cycle should provide a good indication of how long an investment takes to convert into a return – the shorter this timeframe, the better.

-- Communicate: One of the most important aspects during an upscaling journey is to communicate with staff throughout the process.
+- Communicate: One of the most important aspects is to communicate with staff throughout the process.
 Business owners should keep the whole team informed of the vision, strategy and steps of the process.
-This will ensure that all parties feel involved and are encouraged to work towards achieving this one common goal.
+This will ensure that all parties feel involved and are encouraged to work towards achieving this one common goal when scaling up a business.